Common Wedding Planning Mistakes?

-As an educated bride-to-be, you know better than to make all-too-common mistakes such as spending money without creating a wedding budget or invite friends and family without making a solid guest list.
-But there are other mistakes to make during the planning process that can be just as disheartening as the more common errors.
+As an educated bride-to-be, you know better than to make all-too-common wedding planning mistakes such as spending money without creating a wedding budget or invite friends and family without making a solid guest list.
+But there are also other wedding planning mistakes to make during the process that can be just as disheartening as the more common errors.

 1. If you don’t like something, say something about it.
 It’s easy to think that something will be minor – like your hairdo – but if it shows in pictures, fix it before the big day.
 You’ll look back on that wayward hairdo and wish you had said something before you walked down the aisle.

 2. Don’t let anyone talk you into something you’re not sure about.
 There’s a lot of peer pressure when it comes to weddings, and it’s easy to let your mom talk you into a wedding dress you’re not in love with or invitations that are too pricey.
 Stick to your guns when something is important.
 (On the other hand, give in every once in a while.
 No one likes a stubborn and rigid bride.)

 3. Include as many people as you can.
 Budget and space might limit the number of people you can invite, but your wedding isn’t the time to fight and exclude.
 It’s the time to celebrate and include as much as possible.
 If your little cousin really wants to be a bridesmaid, what’s the harm?

 4. Take the time to personalize your weddings.
 Planning a wedding is a stressful time, and it’s easy to put DIY projects on the backburner.
 Simple crafts that personalize your wedding take it from cookie-cutter to remarkable.
 Block out a weekend afternoon once a month to do a project related to the wedding.